theHsEdition/PatrickHanus.com/_posts/2019-03-20-create-more-consume-less.md

 ---
 layout: page
-title: A 2019 Lenten Resolution: Create more, consume less.
+title: "A 2019 Lenten Resolution: Create more, consume less."
 subtitles: I'm tired of being passive and here's what I'm going to do about it.
 categories: life
 img: "create-more-consume-less.jpg"
 permalink: "/posts/a-lenten-resolution-create-more-consume-less.html"

 ---
 I want to write more.
 I want to do a lot of things "more."

 Today is a beautiful sunny day.
 In the spirit of Lent, I'm slouching at my desk contemplating my mortality.
 The sun shining through my window makes me happy, but there is something that's bothering me: I consume too much.